Scholar Award Application Instructions

 - Letter of invitation from your prospective US institution (this must be sought independently by you from the institution/department)

-- Employer Promissory Statement (Northern Ireland Public Sector Award applicants only)
+- Employer Promissory Statement (Welsh Public Sector Award applicants only)

 - Creative writing or artwork sample (if applicable)